GitPat-Sudo/fa21-cse110-lab4/expose/javascript/part2.md

  console.log(a);
 }

 19. The output of the code above is 1 3 2.
-This is due to the delay of 2 by one second.
+This is due to the delay of 2 by one second due to set interval.